DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "..."

-While remaining silent, Alfreya's shoulders jolted a bit.
+While remaining silent, Alfreyja's shoulders jolted a bit.

 "I heard such rumours...
 About the demon hero being defeated by a human.